The last session in Greensboro will feature the 1650 free, 100 free, 200 back, 200 breast, 1-meter diving, and 400 free relays.

 Day 4 prelims schedule will feature heats of the 100 free, 200 back, 200 breast, and 1-meter diving, plus the slower heats of the 1650 free.

-Day 3 finals at the 2021 NCAA Division II Women’s Championships will feature 500 free, 100 back, 100 breast, 200 fly, and the 800 free relay.
+Day Three at the 2022 NCAA Division II Championships will feature finals of the 500 free, 100 back, 100 breast, 200 fly, and 800 free relay.

 NSU’s Savanna Best is top seed in the 100 breast, whose prelims will take place Friday morning along with the 500 free, 100 back, and 200 fly.

 Day 2 will feature finals of the 100 fly, 400 IM, 200 free, 3-meter diving, and 400 medley relay.